holtgrewe/tracdox/trac-sphinx/source/Tutorial/BasicSamBamIO.rst

 The function returns a ``bool`` that is ``true`` on success and ``false`` otherwise.
 The extraction can fail if the index is out of bounds or the value in the dictionary cannot be cast to the type of the first parameter.

-The value in the tags dictionary will be casted to the type of the first parameter (result parameter) of [dox:BamTagsDict#extractTagValue extractTagValue]:
+The value in the tags dictionary will be casted to the type of the first parameter (result parameter) of :dox:`BamTagsDict#extractTagValue extractTagValue`:

 .. code-block:: cpp